Marriage License during COVID-19 Pandemic

 – Certified copy of your birth certificate

-– Must know your Social Security number
+– Must know your Social Security number (Some counties may require the physical social security card)

 – Must have a current address